F.C. Luxembourg City

 F.C.
-Luxembourg City is a football club, based in Hamm, a quarter of Luxembourg City, in southern Luxembourg.
+Luxembourg City is a football club, based in Hamm, Luxembourg City.
+They currently play in the Division of Honour, the second tier of Luxembourgish football.

 History

-The club was founded on 26 March 2004 after a fusion between FC Hamm 37 and FC RM 86 Luxembourg.
+The club was founded as a result of merger on 26 March 2004 after a fusion between FC Hamm 37 and FC RM 86 Luxembourg.
 They spent their first seasons in the Second Division but clinched promotion to the Luxembourg National Division after the 2006–07 season.